-Associate of Applied Science (in effect Fall 2015)
+Associate of Applied Science (in effect Fall 2018)

-- A. Complete a minimum of 64 semester hours of academic credit of which at least 50% or the last 20 semester hours shall be in residence - Attain a minimum cumulative grade point average of 2.0. - Select a major or program that will be recognized on the student's official transcript. - D. Complete the following minimum requirements:
+Α Complete between 60 and 86 semester hours of academic credit of which at least 50% or the last 20 semester hours shall be in residence.

+В Attain a minimum cumulative grade point average of 2.0.

+Select a major or program that will be recognized on the stu-C. dent's official transcript.

+D. Complete the following minimum requirements:

-Course must be selected from ENG 105, ENG 110, or ENG 111.
+3 credits Communications Course must be selected from ENG 105, ENG 110, or ENG 111.

-Humanities and Social Sciences 3 credits

-Course must be selected from Art, Cultural Studies, Film and Theatre, Foreign Language, Humanities, Literature, General Music, Philosophy, Religion, Anthropology, Economics, Geography, History, Political Science, Psychology, and Sociology.
+Humanities and Social Sciences 3 credits Course must be selected from Art.
+Cultural Studies.
+Film and Theatre, Foreign Language, Humanities, Literature, General Music, Philosophy, Religion, Anthropology, Economics, Geography, History, Political Science, Psychology, and Sociology.

-Mathematics 3 credits
+Mathematics

-If mathematics is taught in the program core, another general elective must be selected.
+3 credits If mathematics is taught in the program core, another general elective must be selected.

-Career/Diversity Requirement 3 credits
+Career/Diversity Requirement 3 credits\

-Course must be selected from either MGT 195 Workplace Empowerment or MGT 900 Documentation and Evaluation of Experiential Learning.
+Course must be selected from either MGT 195 Workplace Empowerment or MGT 900 Documentation and Evaluation of Experiential Learning.\\ requirements listed above.

-Program Specific Courses credits vary

-Programs of study that lead to an A.A.S. degree include specific courses required for the degree in addition to the general education requirements listed above.
 Refer to individual A.A.S. programs of study in this catalog to learn specific degree requirements.

+Program Specific Courses credits vary Programs of study that lead to an A.A.S. degree include specific courses required for the degree in addition to the general education

-The Diversity Requirement does not increase the number of credits required for graduation; the course taken to fulfill the diversity requirement may also fulfill requirements in Humanities and Social Sciences, or, in very limited cases, in Program Specific Courses.
+\The Diversity Requirement does not increase the number of credits required for graduation; the course taken to fulfill the diversity requirement may also fulfill requirements in Humanities and Social Sciences, or, in very limited cases, in Program Specific Courses.

-In order to satisfy the Diversity Requirement, students who take MGT 900 Documentation and Evaluation of Experiential Learning must also take one of the following courses: ANT 105, ECE 287, EDU 245, FLS 141, FLS 142, FLS 241, FLS 242, GEO 121, HIS 253, HIS 257, ITP 165, LIT 130, LIT 134, LIT 190, MGT 195, MKT 190, MUS 204, MUS 205, POL 121, REL 101, SOC 198, SOC 200, SOC 210, and SPC 120.
+\\In order to satisfy the Diversity Requirement, students who take MGT 900 Documentation and Evaluation of Experiential Learning must also take one of the following courses: ANT 105, ECE 287, EDU 245, FLS 141, FLS 142, FLS 241, FLS 242, GEO 121, HIS 253, HIS 257, LIT 130, LIT 134, LIT 190, MGT 195, MKT 190, MUS 204, POL 121, REL 101, SOC 198, SOC 200, SOC 210, and SPC 120.